Petr-tsvetkov31/Cod-Huffman/README.md

 # Cod-Huffman

-Программа преобразует строку символов в двоичный код методом Хаффмана
+The program converts the string in binary by Huffman method

-### Работа с программой:
+### Working with program:

-1. Запустить файл GUI_PyQt.py
+1. Run the file GUI_PyQt.py
-2. Ввести строку данных в поле Source string
+2. Enter a string of data in the field Source string
-3. Нажать кнопку Encode=>
+3. Push button the Encode=>
-4. Любоваться результатом
+4. Enjoy the result